epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-02-herbstlustwm-tag-status-bash.markdown

 	except that, the value won't be altered during script execution.
 	The value is defined at the beginning of program.

+There are ways to define constant in BASH.
+Constant in PHP may begin with the word <code>readonly</code>.

 #### View Source File:

 *	[github.com/.../dotfiles/.../bash/output.sh][dotfiles-bash-output]